Become an Advocate

 • IRS info on Lobbying

-Budget Updates: CSBG is in Jeopardy
+Federal Updates: CSBG is in Jeopardy - as of 5/22/25

 • The resolutions set requirements to cut a minimum of $4 billion up to a maximum of $1.5 trillion from the budget.
 The budget cuts are aimed at reducing federal spending overall while also funding significant tax cuts and increased spending on immigration and defense.

-• May 2, 2025: The Administration’s proposed FY26 budget eliminates the Community Services Block Grant (CSBG), which largely funds Community Action Agencies (CAA).
+• May 2, 2025: The Administration’s proposed FY26 “skinny” budget eliminates the Community Services Block Grant (CSBG), which largely funds Community Action Agencies (CAA).

 • The reasoning provided for eliminating CSBG: “The Budget proposes to eliminate dollars that flow to Community Action Agencies who carry out their own agendas.
 These grants are laden with equity-building and green energy initiatives, such as the California Community Action Partnership, that focus its efforts on bringing “DEI to the forefront,” by “offering focus groups, extensive training opportunities, and engaging in fruitful partnerships,” on “how we could transform the systems and structures that hold these inequities in place, looking at policies and resource flows, power dynamics and really mental models that we need to shift in order to change the system.”
 According to HHS, a Community Action Agency in Wisconsin used “CSBG funds to combine clean energy with affordable housing in the pursuit of both economic and environmental justice.”
 Americans in need of job-training and a helping hand would be better served by programs funded at the Departments of Labor and Agriculture.
 According to GAO’s 2019 study of the program, HHS “cannot assure the Congress and the American public that the funding is meeting its intended purpose to reduce the causes of poverty.” (page 10)